 Endowments create a safety net that ensures the uninterrupted continuation of the work of our parishes, Catholic schools, and ministries, in good times and in bad.

-With over 488 endowment funds representing more than $76 million in assets, the Catholic Community Foundation actively manages a diversified portfolio with an investment policy that adheres to Catholic teachings.
+With 527 endowment funds representing nearly $106.3 million in assets, the Catholic Community Foundation actively manages a diversified portfolio with an investment policy that adheres to Catholic teachings.
 When you partner with us to achieve your philanthropic goals, you can be sure that your gifts are empowering the mission of your Faith.

 The Foundation is blessed with a Board of Trustees and Committee Members steeped in financial expertise, and supported by a seasoned development staff, all of whom share a passion for strengthening Catholic initiatives.
 When you partner with us, you know your wishes are being advanced by an accomplished team of professionals.